 I think this is a common enough question, and I’m sure you’ve noticed that everyone tries their best not to answer that question, which is a bit silly but also has a reason.

 You can’t start with the question of what to invest in.
-You have to first figure out what risks you are willing to take, whether you want to invest at all, how much work you are willing to put into researching your investments and what you will do when your investments drop in value.
+What risks you are willing to take, whether you want to invest at all, how much work you are willing to put into researching your investments and what you will do when your investments drop in value?
 You need to know how soon you need your investments and how secure your job is.

 Do you want to do what most financial advisers are recommending?
 Well, then you want to follow the modern portfolio theory, and invest in a mix of low-cost index funds of mostly stocks and some bonds.